According to Chinese belief, plants not only decorate your house but transmit energy that affects your mental health.

 Avoid prolonged sun exposure in summer and spring; it will scorch the leaves damaging the beautiful foliage.

-Similarly, keeping your plant in the dark location will reduce the variegations and increase the chances of mold growth on the soil.
+Similarly, keeping your plant in a dark location will reduce the variegations and increase the chances of mold growth on the soil.
 So choose a location with partial shade for optimum growth.

-Syngonium Wendlandii is one of the easiest indoor plants for beginners.
-I would suggest experimenting and observe what the best position for your plant is.
+Syngonium wendlandii is one of the easiest indoor plants for beginners.
+I suggest experimenting and observing what the best position for your plant is.

-This plant is not frost hardy at all, so don’t keep it in temperatures below 10 degrees Celsius (50 oF).
+This plant is not frost hardy, so don’t keep it in temperatures below 50 oF ( 10 degrees Celsius).

 Syngonium Wendlandii plant cannot tolerate sudden temperature changes; therefore, try to maintain a constant temperature throughout the year.